 Harbor Investment Advisory, LLC has developed a Business Continuity Plan describing how we will respond to events that significantly disrupt our business.
 Since the timing and impact of disasters and disruptions are unpredictable, we will have to be flexible in responding to actual events as they occur.
 With that in mind, we are providing you with this information on our business continuity plan.

-If after a significant business disruption you cannot contact us as you usually do at (410) 659-8900, via your financial advisor’s email address or cell phone or Raymond Dean at email@example.com.
-If you cannot access us through either of those means, you should contact our clearing firm, Pershing, LLC, at (201) 413-3635 or www.pershing.com for instructions on how it may provide services to you in the event of a significant business disruption, such as prompt access to funds and securities, enter orders and process other trade-related, cash, and security transfer transactions for your account(s).
+If after a significant business disruption, you cannot contact us as you usually do at (410) 659-8900, or via your financial advisor’s email address or cell phone, you may contact our Chief Compliance Officer, William Schadty at wschadty@harborLLC.com.
+If you cannot access us through any of those means, you should contact our clearing firm, Pershing, LLC, at (201) 413-3635, or www.pershing.com, for instructions on how it may provide services to you in the event of a significant business disruption, such as prompt access to funds and securities, entering orders, and processing other trade-related, cash, and security transfer transactions for your account(s).

 We plan to quickly recover and resume business operations after a significant business disruption and respond by safeguarding our employees and property, making a financial and operational assessment, protecting the firm’s books and records, and allowing our customers to transact business.
 In short, our business continuity plan is designed to permit our firm to resume operations as quickly as possible, given the scope and severity of the significant business disruption.
 Our business continuity plan addresses: data back-up and recovery; all mission critical systems; financial and operational assessments; alternative communications with customers, employees, and regulators; alternate physical location of employees; critical supplier, contractor, bank, and counter-party impact; regulatory reporting; and ensuring our customers prompt access to their funds and securities if we are unable to continue our business.